TrellixVulnTeam/swahilipython_SCMU/Doc/library/parser.rst

 Two functions are provided which allow an application to determine if an ST was created as an expression or a suite.
-Neither of these functions can be used to determine if an ST was created from source code via :func:`expr` or :func:`suite` or from a parse tree via :func:`sequence2st`.
+Neither of these functions can be used to determine if an ST was created kutoka source code via :func:`expr` or :func:`suite` or kutoka a parse tree via :func:`sequence2st`.

 .. function:: isexpr(st)